solnsumei/sms-api/README.md

 # SMS Management API
 Api to manage sms

-## Built with
+## Prerequisite
-- NodeJs
-- MongoDb
+This application depends on having the following softwares installed on your machine:
-- KoaJs
+- MongoDB

-## Features
-- SMS management
+- NodeJS

 ## Installation
 After cloning this repository, cd into the root of the project, and run: